-- 6.1.7 In all three alternative networks discussed in the preceding sections, the CONSULTANT shall address non-motorized activity in the model using the pedestrian environment variable procedures discussed on pages 14 and 15 of Technical Report 4 from the adopted Gainesville Urbanized Area Year 2040 Long-Range Transportation Plan Update.
+- 6.1.7 In all three (3) alternative networks discussed in the preceding sections, the CONSULTANT shall address non-motorized activity in the model from the adopted Gainesville Urbanized Area Year 2045 Long-Range Transportation Plan Update as well as micro mobility.
 This information shall be validated using bicycle and pedestrian counts taken by Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and the University of Florida. - 6.1.8 The CONSULTANT shall incorporate performance measures/metrics for system-wide operation, as well as more localized measures/metrics into the long-range transportation plan.
 These measures shall assess the effectiveness of the long-range transportation plan in increasing system performance.
-The CONSULTANT will obtain approval from the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of all performance measures that will be used in the long-range transportation plan. - 6.1.9 The CONSULTANT shall employ context sensitive solutions for appropriate transportation corridors by using a collaborative approach that involves all stakeholders to identify needed transportation projects that preserve and enhance scenic, aesthetic, historic, community and environmental resources, while improving or maintaining safety, mobility and infrastructure conditions. - 6.1.10 The CONSULTANT shall identify projects to include in the Year 2045 Long-Range Transportation Needs Plan that enhance intermodal connections between alternative modes of travel, such as automobile, bus rapid transit, streetcar, bicycle and pedestrian.
-In addition, the CONSULTANT shall identify transportation and transit enhancement activities, including consideration of the role that intercity buses may play in reducing congestion, pollution, and energy consumption in a cost-effective manner and strategies and investments that preserve and enhance intercity bus systems, including systems that are privately owned and operated, and including transportation alternatives and associated transit modifications. - 6.1.11 The CONSULTANT shall coordinate the development of the Year 2045 Long-Range Transportation Needs Plan process, including selection of the final Year 2045 Needs Plan, with the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
-The criteria by which the alternative needs plans shall be evaluated shall include: - A. Those listed in the Urban Transportation Planning Model Update-Phase II, Task D, Develop Standard System Evaluation Model, and Task J, Transit Evaluation, as amended and other appropriate technical publications; - B. Requirements of Fixing America's Surface Transportation Act and appropriate rules issued by Federal Highway Administration and Federal Transit Administration; and - C. The Vision Statement and the Goals and Objectives established for this Study and documented in Technical Report 1. - 6.1.12 Analysis of the Year 2045 Long-Range Transportation Needs Plan shall include sufficient information to understand the composition of the identified need.
+The CONSULTANT will obtain approval from the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area of all performance measures that will be used in the long-range transportation plan. - 6.1.9 The CONSULTANT shall employ context sensitive solutions for appropriate transportation corridors by using a collaborative approach that involves all stakeholders to identify needed transportation projects that preserve and enhance scenic, aesthetic, historic, community and environmental resources, while improving or maintaining safety, mobility and infrastructure conditions. - 6.1.10 The CONSULTANT shall identify projects to include in the Year 2050 Long-Range Transportation Needs Plan that enhance intermodal connections between alternative modes of travel, such as automobile, bus rapid transit, streetcar, bicycle and pedestrian.
+In addition, the CONSULTANT shall identify transportation and transit enhancement activities, including consideration of the role that intercity buses may play in reducing congestion, pollution, and energy consumption in a cost-effective manner and strategies and investments that preserve and enhance intercity bus systems, including systems that are privately owned and operated, and including transportation alternatives, including micro mobility, and associated transit modifications. - 6.1.11 The CONSULTANT shall coordinate the development of the Year 2050 Long-Range Transportation Needs Plan process, including selection of the final Year 2050 Needs Plan, with the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
+The criteria by which the alternative needs plans shall be evaluated shall include: - A. Those listed in the Urban Transportation Planning Model Update-Phase II, Task D, Develop Standard System Evaluation Model, and Task J, Transit Evaluation, as amended and other appropriate technical publications; - B. Requirements of Infrastructure Investment and Jobs Act and appropriate rules issued by Federal Highway Administration and Federal Transit Administration; and - C. The Vision Statement and the Goals and Objectives established for this Study and documented in Technical Report 1. - 6.1.12 Analysis of the Year 2050 Long-Range Transportation Needs Plan shall include sufficient information to understand the composition of the identified need.
 The CONSULTANT shall include an estimate of unfunded needs plan costs in base year dollars in the adopted long-range transportation plan.
 Estimated needs shall be reported by mode.
 The CONSULTANT shall confer with public transportation operators in developing estimates of funds involving public transportation services and/or facilities